D. V. Gundappa: Legacy

 Other than the biography of Diwan Rangacharlu, the biography of Gopalakrishna Gokhale by DVG is a much appreciated one.
 Gopalakrishna Gokhale had immense influence on DVG.
 He was in total agreement with Gokhale's principle, namely, "Public life must be spiritualized".
 This very fact led him to found the Gokhale Institute of Public Affairs later.
 In the preface to the biography, DVG wrote "I have written this book to enuciate some principles, ends and means in which I have full faith, implementation of which would do good to the people and society."

 Gokhale lived a frugal life.
 This quality along with the undivided commitment to finish the works being undertaken, heavily influenced DVG throughout his life.
 The biography of Gokhale saw many reprints and it was also prescribed as a textbook.
 Selected lectures of Gokhale were later added to it.

+Beyond his individual biographies, DVG's largest work in this genre was Jnapakachitrashaale ("Art Gallery of Memories"), an eight-volume series of prose reminiscences written in the 1970s.
+It brings together character sketches of the many people he came to know over his lifetime, with individual volumes organized around a shared theme, such as Volume 3 (Sahityopasakaru), devoted to Kannada and Sanskrit literary scholars, and Volume 4 (Mysurina Diwanaru), covering the Dewans of Mysore.

 DVG founded the Gokhale Institute of Public Affairs GIPA) located in Bull Temple Road, Basavanagudi and promoted fine arts of India.
 Sri Nittoor Srinivasa Rao, The then Chief Justice of Karnataka, Masti Venkatesa Iyengar, V.T.Srinivasan, the Principal of Vijaya College, Bengaluru were some of his close associates.